NLeSC-Storyteller/QueryBuilder/README.md

 A web interface to build custom queries for the Knowledge Store and generate datafiles that can be visualized with the Storyteller interface.

 ## About
 The QueryBuilder client is made using the https://facebook.github.io/react/ framework and uses http://redux.js.org/ for state management.
 It is written in Typescript.
 While this repository is in principle standalone and will operate, it is recommended to be used with the entire software stack, as detailed below.
+Please note that the smooth operation of this module is dependent on a running nlescstoryteller/query-builder-server running on port http://localhost:5000/ and makes heavy use of the API provided here:https://github.com/NLeSC-Storyteller/query-builder-server/blob/master/doc/API.md.

 ## Installation
 ### Automated installation